Baucau: Religion

-Baucau is the seat of the Roman Catholic Diocese of Baucau, one of the three bishoprics in East Timor.
+Baucau is the seat of the Roman Catholic Diocese of Baucau, one of the three bishoprics in Timor-Leste.
 It was founded on 30 November 1996, when the bishopric in Dili split.
 Its bishop is Basilio do Nascimento.

 Transportation

 Six kilometers from the city lies the Cakung Airport (code IATA: BCH), a.k.a.
 LANUD for the local people.
 It has what is currently the country's longest airport runway, as Dili's Lobato International Airport can only serve small aircraft like the Boeing 737.
 It served as the country's principal airport before the Indonesian invasion in 1975, when it was taken over by the Indonesian military.